Importance of Business Finance

 How does business finance contribute to business growth?

 Business finance provides the capital required for expansion, investment in new technologies, and hiring additional staff.
-It helps businesses manage finances efficiently, thereby leading to sustainable growth.
+It helps businesses manage operations efficiently, thereby leading to sustainable growth.

 What are the key components of business finance?